APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

  The substitution model of computation cannot be used.
  The state of an object depend on its history.
- Use 'var' to create a variable definition .
+ Use 'var' to create a variable definition.
  Use '=' to assign a new value to a variable.

  <h3>State in Objects</h3>